vaginessa/dns-wiki/Error-codes.md

 <a name="Code3"></a>
 **(3) Error applying iptables rules.
 Exit code: 4**

 > IPTables can exit with status 4 if two or more processes tries to update the same table again and again.
+See [here](https://github.com/ukanth/afwall/commit/909934d9b69c99120cfb495e998d9795468bbfed) for detailed information.

 <a name="Code4"></a>
 **(4) Error applying iptables rules.
 Exit code: 6**

 > Index of insertion too big - This mostly comes from custom ROM's (non CM).
 A workaround seems to play with the SuperSU settings (also try to update to latest first) and contact your ROM developer.
 In some situations it might help to play with AFWall+ internal binary options or to re-install busybox.

-_ Final version 09.24.2015_
+_ Final version 01.19.2016_